Farm House B&B

 Open March to December

 Drive up the long curved driveway and start relaxing.
 The big yellow brick house will take you back to slower times and tranquil days.
-Enter the Great Room, where many a party was held by the original owners, the Stewards.
-Klondike Steward, as Alex Steward was known, built this house for his new bride Rebecca and it is said that double the number of nails were used as compared to other houses.
+Enter the Great Room, where many a party was held by the original owners, the Stewarts.
+Klondike Stewart, as Alex Stewart was known, built this house for his new bride Rebecca and it is said that double the number of nails were used as compared to other houses.
 Alex wanted to leave a lasting legacy and in our opinion he succeeded.

 At this point in time (more renovations are coming) you enter the house through our large beautiful country kitchen.
 This kitchen is shared by everyone who works and lives at the farm.
 We don't have an official schedule but i just seems to work out somehow.
 Most often guests prefer to cook their evening meals on one of the fire pits.